 Motor vehicle crashes are a leading cause of death for children younger than 13.

-Child deaths in motor vehicle crashes have declined since 1975, but crashes still cause about 1 of every 4 unintentional injury deaths among children younger than 13 and remain a leading cause of death.
+Child deaths in motor vehicle crashes have declined since 1975, but crashes still cause about 1 of every 4 unintentional injury deaths among children younger than 13.

 National Center for Injury Prevention and Control.
 2015.
 Web-based Injury Statistics Query and Reporting System (WISQARS), 2014 fatal injury data.
 Atlanta, GA: Centers for Disease Control and Prevention.
 Available: http://www.cdc.gov/injury/wisqars/index.html.

 Most crash deaths occur among children traveling as passenger vehicle occupants, and proper restraint use can reduce these fatalities.
 Placing children 12 and younger in rear seats instead of front seats reduces fatal injury risk by about three-quarters for children up to age 3, and almost half for children ages 4 to 8.

 All 50 states and the District of Columbia have child restraint laws on the books.
 However, even though more children now ride restrained because of these laws, many children, particularly those 4 and older, still ride unrestrained.

 National Highway Traffic Safety Administration.
-2010.
-The 2009 national survey of the use of booster seats.
-Report no. DOT HS-811-377.
+2013.
+The 2011 national survey of the use of booster seats.
+Report no. DOT HS-811-718.
 Washington, DC: U.S. Department of Transportation.

 The following facts are based on analysis of data from the U.S. Department of Transportation's Fatality Analysis Reporting System (FARS).

-Seventy-two percent of child motor vehicle crash deaths in 2011 were passenger vehicle occupants, 19 percent were pedestrians, and 4 percent were bicyclists.
-Child pedestrian and bicyclist deaths declined by 90 and 91 percent, respectively, since 1975.
-Passenger vehicle child occupant deaths in 2011 were 53 percent lower than in 1975.
+Sixty-seven percent of child motor vehicle crash deaths in 2012 were passenger vehicle occupants, 22 percent were pedestrians, and 4 percent were bicyclists.
+Child pedestrian and bicyclist deaths declined by 87 and 91 percent, respectively, since 1975.
+Passenger vehicle child occupant deaths in 2012 were 54 percent lower than in 1975.